 ID Requirements Are Changing for Domestic Flights

-Starting October 1, 2021, you will need a REAL ID, passport, or other TSA approved document to board a domestic flight.
-The California Department of Motor Vehicles is now offering REAL ID driver Licenses and ID cards.
-NOTE: All valid California driver licenses or ID cards can be used to board a domestic flight until October 1, 2021.
+Starting May 7, 2025, you will need a REAL ID, passport, or other TSA approved document to board a domestic flight.
+The California Department of Motor Vehicles is now offering REAL ID driver licenses and ID cards.
+NOTE: All valid California driver licenses or ID cards can be used to board a domestic flight until May 7, 2025.